From Mine to Market: Where do diamonds come from?

 This is a common question for many looking into purchasing diamond engagement rings and diamond jewelry.
 Where exactly does the diamond originate from?
 Many would be surprised to find out that all diamonds throughout the world come from a very finite source.
 Let’s take a closer look at where these magnificent diamonds are sourced.Ask Us a Question

-ALL DIAMONDS ARE SOURCED FROM ONE OF TWO PLACES:
+ALL DIAMONDS ARE SOURCED FROM A FEW PLACES:

-· African Sub Continent – Multi-national companies are handed rights to mine diamonds by the local government.
+- African Sub Continent – Multi-national companies are handed rights to mine diamonds by the local government.
 The diamonds are mined from the mines and prepared to head onto the next stage in the diamond finishing process.
+Countries in Africa producing the most diamonds are Botswana, Democratic Republic of Congo, Angola, and South Africa.

 Q: After the raw diamonds are mined, where do they go?